lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/machine-translation-and-dataset.md

 um par de sequências de texto de origem e destino, onde cada sequência de texto pode ter comprimentos diferentes.

-For computational efficiency,
-we can still process a minibatch of text sequences at one time by *truncation* and *padding*.
-Suppose that every sequence in the same minibatch should have the same length `num_steps`.
-If a text sequence has fewer than `num_steps` tokens, we will keep appending the special "&lt;pad&gt;" token to its end until its length reaches `num_steps`.
-Otherwise,
-we will truncate the text sequence by only taking its first `num_steps` tokens and discarding the remaining.
-In this way,
-every text sequence
-will have the same length
-to be loaded in minibatches of the same shape.

-The following `truncate_pad` function truncates or pads text sequences as described before.

 Para eficiência computacional,
 ainda podemos processar um minibatch de sequências de texto ao mesmo tempo por *truncamento* e *preenchimento*.